What is Dupuytrens Disease?

 sutures are removed after 12-14 days.
 A dressing is in place until the incision is fully healed, usually 2-3 weeks.
 It is usually 6 weeks before the majority of use returns to the hand.

 3. Dermofasciectomy and skin graft

-this is a more major procedure.
+This is a more major procedure.
 Dressings are usually required for 3-4 weeks and movement takes longer to return.
-The major benefit however is the low recurrence rick.
+The major benefit however is the low recurrence risk.
 This is approximately 10% or 1 in 10 at 5 years.

 What are the potential complications?

 Infection – Uncommon occurs in approximately 5% of operations and usually treated very successfully with antibiotics.
 Very rarely would require further surgery.

 Painful/Tender/thickened Scars – the vast majority of patients complain of some discomfort around the scar but it generally resolves with time.
 Wound care and desensitization as directed by your physiotherapist/hand therapist will improve this.